rfomin/elfbsp/README.md

 Sets the cost for making seg splits.
 The value is a number between 1 and 32.
-Larger values try to reduce the number of seg splits, whereas maller values produce more balanced BSP trees.
+Larger values try to reduce the number of seg splits, whereas smaller values produce more balanced BSP trees.
 The default value is 11.

 NOTE: this option has little effect when the --fast